COJT24-AutoTrack/AutoTrack-backend/APIDocument.md

 ## Overview

 This API provides endpoints for managing users, cars, tunings, maintenances, fuel efficiencies, accidents, and periodic inspections.
 Each resource has its own set of endpoints for CRUD operations.
-The base URL for all endpoints is ~`http://your-domain.com`~.
+The base URL for all private endpoints is `http://your-domain.com`.

 ## Authentication

-Currently, this API does not include authentication.
-Ensure that your API server is secure if deployed in a production environment.
+All private routes are protected by Firebase Authentication.
+Clients must include a valid JWT token in the Authorization header for these requests.

 ## Endpoints

-### Root
+### Test

-- `GET /`: Returns a "Hello, world!" message.
-- `POST /`: Returns a "Hello, world!" message.
+- `GET /test`: Test the api endpoints. <strong>This endpoint does not require a bearer token.</strong>

+  - Response:

+    ```json
+    {
+      "message": "Hello World!"
+    ```

 ### Users

-- `POST /users`: Create a new user.
+- `POST /api/users`: Create a new user.
   - Request Body:

     ```json